 Route::get('dvr/play', [\App\Http\Controllers\DvrController::class, 'play']);

-When we fire up the browser, and go to our play route (http://example.dev/api/dvr/play
+When we fire up the browser and go to our play route (http://example.dev/api/dvr/play) we run into the following:

 Illuminate\Contracts\Container\BindingResolutionException